fNIRS/snirf/snirf_specification.md

 little/big endian) and are automatically converted by the HDF5 backend for consistent read/write between OS platforms.

+The development of the SNIRF specification is conducted in an open manner using the GitHub platform.
+To contribute or provide feedback visit [https://github.com/fNIRS/snirf](https://github.com/fNIRS/snirf).

 ## SNIRF file specification

 The SNIRF data format must have the initial `H5G` group type `/nirs` at the